Neph-Oo/lua-ipfs-api/doc/luaipfs.md

 ___
+#### ipfs:dht_get(key, mode)
+*Retrieve a value from the dht if a corresponding key exist.*

+*Warn : use this command only if you know what you're doing.
+Result can vary between implementation.
+For example, in go-ipfs, key is in the form /keytype/keyname(multihash) where keytype can only be /ipns.
+In IPNS context, dht_get will return a valid IPNS record (protobuf) which is valid and has the highest sequence number.
+If you really want to use this, look at dht_advanced.lua in example directory.*

+###### Args:
+> key (string) : key (multihash) to search for
+> mode (string) : mode can be "lua", "raw" (protobuf) or "b64" (base64)

+###### Return:
+> Arbitrary data value (IPNS record for /ipns in lua, raw or b64 encoding).

+> Or false and an error.

+___
 #### ipfs:dht_put(key, value)
-*Set a key/value in the dht.
+*Set a key/value in the dht.*

-Warn: use this command only if you know what you're doing.
+*Warn: use this command only if you know what you're doing.
 Result can vary between implementation.
-For example, in go-ipfs, key is in the form /namespace/multihash(key) where namespace can only be /ipns, key should correspond to a node and data have to be signed/serialized*
+For example, in go-ipfs, key is in the form /keytype/keyname(multihash) where keytype can only be /ipns.
+Keyname should correspond to a peer id (multihash of a user's public key) and data should be an IPNS record (protobuf) signed with the user's private key.
+If you really want to use this, look at dht_advanced.lua in example directory.*

 ###### Args:
-> key (string) : key for storing value
+> key (string) : peer id (or another user's public key hash)
-> value (string) : data
+> value (string) : IPNS record (protobuf .pb file)

 ###### Return:
-> A list of peer (node id) where we have store value in dht (I'm not sure what "type 5" is in that case, so I have guess it.. if you know that statement is false, tell me).
+> A list of peers/neighbors (node id) where we have store value in the dht.
+> *(I'm not sure what "type 5" is in that case, so I have guess it.. if you know that statement is false, tell me).*

 > Or false and an error.